 These 10 chicken breeds are the most popular and recommended breeds for beginners.

-Whether you are planning to get chickens or already have your flock, take a look at our list of the 10 most popular chicken breeds for beginner backyard chicken owners.
+Whether you are planning to get chickens or already have your backyard flock, take a look at our list of the 10 most popular breeds of chickens for beginner backyard chicken owners.

 All 10 breeds are not only popular, they are recommended breeds for new chicken owners for reasons varying from laying a good number of eggs to ease of care and personality.